-Although Western Medicine and Traditional Chinese Medicine have the same general goal of health in mind, they approach it from different viewpoints altogether, reflecting the different worldviews and philosophies of the cultures involved.
+Although Modern Medicine and Traditional Chinese Medicine have the same general goal of health in mind, they approach it from different viewpoints altogether, reflecting the different worldviews and philosophies of the cultures involved.
 TCM seeks to restore harmony and balance to the body so that it functions by itself as an equanimous whole.
 TCM subsumes an ancient, proven tradition of several thousand years of knowledge about plants, animals and minerals and how to combine these to prevent and rectify common bodily disorders.
-Much of this knowledge is simply not known or unacknowledged by the Western Medicine world.
+Much of this knowledge is simply not known or unacknowledged by the Modern Medicine, drugs, world.

 Health is the number one priority in all cultures and civilizations throughout the ages.
 It is a gift and a right, but it is also a responsibility.
 TCM believes in promoting a healthier way of life and empowering people to maintain a healthy balance in their lifestyle and correct imbalances, which lead to chronic illnesses.
 By providing a strong foundation for all internal systems to work together, the use of TCM results in a more enjoyable quality of life, greater mental and physical health and increased longevity.